What is restorative reproductive medicine (RRM)?

 " What problems can RRM help with? "

 The entire range of reproductive health can be addressed through a restorative reproductive lens.
-This includes infertility (male and female), miscarriage, polycystic ovarian syndrome, premature birth, ovarian cysts, premenstrual syndrome, postpartum depression, irregular cycles, premenopausal symptoms, irregular vaginal bleeding, family planning, endometriosis, and more!
+This includes infertility (male and female), miscarriage, polycystic ovarian syndrome, premature birth, ovarian cysts, premenstrual syndrome, postpartum depression, irregular cycles, pre and post-menopausal symptoms, irregular vaginal bleeding, family planning, endometriosis, and more!

 How to find a doctor trained in restorative reproductive medicine?